Star Circle Quest

-Star Circle Quest (SCQ) is a Philippine television reality competition show first broadcast by ABS-CBN in 2004.
+Star Circle Quest (SCQ) is a Philippine television reality competition show broadcast by ABS-CBN.
 Originally hosted by Luis Manzano and Jodi Sta.
 Maria, it aired on the network's Primetime Bida and Yes Weekend! line up from March 1, 2004 to February 19, 2011, replacing Next Level Na!
 Game Ka Na Ba? and was replaced by the second season of Pilipinas Got Talent.
 KC Concepcion served as the final host.

 The theme song was sung by Star in a Million finalists Sheryn Regis and Marinel Santos.

 Overview

 In 1992, Mr. Johnny Manahan and Freddie M. Garcia formed ABS-CBN Talent Center, now known as Star Magic to hone individuals as exclusive talents of the network.
 Manahan then introduced Star Circle, an untelevised talent search which aims to look for fresh faces to be the next idol.
 12 years later, after having 12 batches and more than 120 members, Star Circle was brought to Philippine TV as a reality talent search.
 Auditions for the first season were held between October 2003 and January 2004.
 Before the said competition was aired, ABS-CBN aired the celebration of Star Circle as well as the launch of Star Circle Quest on February 27, 2004, presenting the Top 200 kid & teen aspirants who passed the screenings.
 The show premiered on March 1, 2004, on primetime.

 Star Circle Quest has aired 2 seasons for teens and 4 seasons for kids.
 Aside from the Grand Questor, the show also awards the top 5 finalists of the season called Magic Circle of Five, with the exception of the last season, wherein it only awarded Grand Girl Kiddie Superstar and Grand Boy Kiddie Superstar.